MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/pricing.md

 #### Analytics
 * 30 day retention

 Once the preview period is complete, we’ll offer a guaranteed service level so you can count on us for your mission-critical apps.
-If our free tier in Mobile Center isn’t enough to meet your needs, you will be able to purchase Mobile Center services.
+If our free tier in App Center isn’t enough to meet your needs, you will be able to purchase App Center services.
 All billing will be through your Azure account, enabling direct purchasing via credit card, purchasing via the Microsoft Enterprise Agreement, and purchasing via partners who are in the Cloud Solution Provider program.

 # We want your feedback!